-This article is about one thing – how your German Shepherd can live a safe and happy life with both your family, and other humans and animals.
+Ideally, you want pets and companion animals to live a safe and happy life with your family, and other humans and animals.

-We’re talking specifically about German Shepherd behavior – how even the most friendly and well natured dogs can suddenly flip after years of perfect behavior.
+There are stories of even the most friendly and usually well natured dogs having a temporary moment of aggression after years of perfect behavior.

 We wanted to identify for you common situations which may trigger a dog to suddenly turn aggressive or behave negatively, even with a no history of aggressive behavior at all.

-We hope these 7 educational and informational tips can help you better your understanding of your GSD’s perspective, and hopefully minimise the chance of any unwanted or unsafe event from occurring for your GSD, other people and other animals.
+We hope these 7 educational and informational tips can help you better your understanding of your dog, and hopefully minimise the chance of any unwanted or unsafe event from occurring for your dog, other people and other animals.

 7 Triggers For Aggression In Any Dog (What You Might Look Out For)